Southwest Zone

 UMPQUA HIKE-IN LAKES AND FOREBAYS: trout

 The river remains open for hatchery Chinook and one adult wild chinook a day and five adult wild Chinook for the year from July 1 – Nov.
-30. Under permanent rule you can retain up to 5 jacks (hatchery or wild Chinook jacks) Catch rates have picked up and anglers seem to be doing well with coho.
+30. Under permanent rule you can retain up to 5 jacks (hatchery or wild Chinook jacks) Chinook should be pushing upriver and coho are being found throughout the river.

 UMPQUA RIVER, NORTH: steelhead

-Fishing for all Chinook on the North closed July 1.
 Summer steelhead numbers are around the 10-year average, but very few hatchery fish have returned this year.
-Anglers will begin targeting steelhead with cooler temperatures and some rain.
-Coho are now present, but it's catch-and-release for all non-fin clipped fish.
-Last updated 10/9/24.
+Anglers are targeting summer steelhead as the fish are getting active.
+Coho are moving through as well, but there is no retention of wild fish.
+Last updated 11/20/24.

 UMPQUA RIVER, SOUTH: Closed